 A win for Afterpay and the Earth

-In just four short weeks, the Afterpay team was able to expand its loyalty experience, integrate with Patch, and launch to their users.
+In just four short weeks, the Afterpay team was able to expand their loyalty experience, integrate with Patch, and launch to their users.
 Since then, thousands of Afterpay customers have placed orders for carbon credits—about 3000 individual orders per month—right from the Afterpay Shopping App.
 They’re now projected to contribute over $150K in carbon credits by the end of the year.

 These contributions are helping to scale exciting technologies from organizations like Running Tide, which harnesses the power of kelp farming to remove carbon from the atmosphere, and CarbonCure, which injects carbon dioxide into concrete to sequester it for millennia.

 Early data also showed a lift in Afterpay Shopping App session time and gross merchandise volume from users who engaged with the feature, demonstrating that climate features can help move the needle on business goals, in addition to environmental ones.